 In addition, the Ministry of Health is in the process of drafting the policy and strategic document on DPR.

-In education of the disabled children the Ministry of Education has a special education unit which looks into educational aspects for children requiring special needs.
+In education of the disabled children, the Ministry of Education has a special education unit which looks into educational aspects for children requiring special needs.
 There are currently 8 SEN Schools and 360 students enrolled.